Enderdead/potential_avoidance/README.md

 ## Field model
 You can find 3 basic object model introduced just bellow.
 ### Dot
-The most basic object, it's only a ponctual source.
-You can use it as a destination on your field.
+The most basic object, it's only a punctual source.
+You can use it as a destination in your field.

 <table>
         <tr>